 Trail Directions: From the Jim Thompson Trailhead, follow the Cibola Pass Trail until you reach a junction in the trail.

-From here hop onto the Soldiers Pass Trail and follow the directions as described above.
+From here hop onto the Soldier Pass Trail and follow the directions as described above.

 Trailhead Location: Jim Thompson Trailhead (also known as the Jordan Trailhead or Brins Mesa Trailhead).